remouk/Asaph/readme.txt

-Asaph version 1.0
+WORK IN PROGRESS: Asaph-PHP7 version 1.1

-Author: Dominic Szablewski
+Legacy author (until version 1.0): Dominic Szablewski
 Web: http://www.phoboslab.org/projects/asaph

 Requirements & Installation
 -------------------------------------------------------------------------

-Asaph needs PHP 5.0 or higher with the GD-lib installed and cURL or allow_url_fopen enabled.
+Asaph-PHP7 needs PHP 7.0 or higher with the GD-lib installed and cURL or allow_url_fopen enabled.
 Also MySQL 4.0 or higher and an already created database is needed.
 To post entries to your blog, you'll need a good browser (read: anything not Internet Explorer).